 What is a single speed bike?

-A single speed bike is type of bicycle that has only one gear ratio, with no shifters or derailleur hangers.
+A single-speed bike is a type of bicycle that has only one gear ratio, with no shifters or derailleur hangers.
 While these days it’s common for “single speed” lingo to simply refer to a single speed road bike, there are in fact many types of single speed bikes—BMX bikes, track bikes, fixed road bikes, mountain bikes, jump bikes, and most young children’s bikes.

 So what’s a fixed gear or fixie bike?

 A fixed gear bike (or if you’re particularly hip—a “fixie”) is a type of single speed bike that doesn’t have a freewheel mechanism in the rear hub, but a secured (fixed) cog.
 This means that if the wheels are turning, so is the cog, the pedal cranks, and therefore your legs.
 A fixed gear bike is the most basic type of bike, and essentially the purest form of cycling.